An in-depth report on the causes, diagnosis, treatment, and prevention of migraine.

 - Family history of headaches

-The health care provider will examine the head and neck and will usually perform a neurologic examination, which includes a series of simple exercises to test strength, reflexes, coordination, and sensation.
+The provider will examine the head and neck and will often perform a neurologic examination, which includes a series of simple exercises to test strength, reflexes, coordination, and sensation.
 The provider may ask questions to test short-term memory and related aspects of mental function.

 Differentiating Between Migraine and Other Types of Headaches

-Migraine pain is throbbing, while tension-type headache pain is usually a steady ache.
+- Migraine pain is throbbing, while tension-type headache pain is often a steady ache.

-Migraine pain usually affects only one side of the head, while tension-type headache pain typically affects both sides of the head.
+- Migraine pain often affects only one side of the head, while tension-type headache pain typically affects both sides of the head.

 A real sinus headache is a sign of an acute sinus infection (sinusitis), which responds to treatment with decongestants and may sometimes require antibiotics.
 If sinus headaches seem to recur, the person is likely experiencing migraines.

-The health care provider may order a magnetic resonance imaging (MRI) scan to check for abnormalities that may be causing the headaches.
-For people who have migraine headaches that are stable, imaging tests are usually not necessary unless there are new and serious symptoms.
+The provider may order a magnetic resonance imaging (MRI) scan to check for abnormalities that may be causing the headaches.
+For people who have migraine headaches that are stable, imaging tests are often not necessary unless there are new and serious symptoms.
 Symptoms that may suggest neurologic problems that warrant a MRI include:

 For imaging tests, MRIs are preferred over computed tomography (CT) scans because they do not expose people to radiation.